Most organizations are violating CCPA’s de-identification regulations and don’t realize it

 The CCPA transforms data from a commodity to a privilege, forever altering the way businesses approach consumer privacy.
 What’s more, its overheads – like verifiable consumer requests and data breach notifications – will prove restrictive in data science and analytics environments.
 However, the law does not mean doom for data-driven businesses.
 There are ways to take data out of scope for the CCPA.

 The CCPA provides exemptions for data that has been defensibly deidentified.
 In fact, such data is no longer covered under the CCPA at all.
-This will enable businesses who deidentify any consumer data to use that data for lucrative secondary purposes without having to notify customers or offer thousands of opt-outs.
+This will enable businesses who deidentify any consumer data to use that data for lucrative secondary purposes without having to notify customers or offer thousands of data deletion opportunities.
 This makes the business incentive to deidentify data higher than ever.

 However, the CCPA carries a high standard for data to be considered deidentified: